noahbroyles/fast-youtube-dl/README.md

 # COPYRIGHT

-youtube-dl is released into the public domain by the copyright holders.
+fast-youtube-dl is released into the public domain by ME!
+You can jack around with it in any way you like.

 This README file was originally written by [Daniel Bolton](https://github.com/dbbolton) and is likewise released into the public domain.